 It can be very painful when the chilly strong wind hit out face, so oppa cover himself from head to toe like an Eskimo here lol.

-Our shadow at Haeundae beach.
-A signature post were most couple will do and take photo at the beach! lol.
+Take photos of our shadow at Haeundae beach.
+A signature photo were most of the couples would do at the beach! lol.